n-peugnet/projet-astre/README.md

-# ASTRE - Architecture multiprocesseur à mémoire partagée
+# ASTRE -- Shared-memory multiprocessors architecture

 This project uses `make` for every possible tasks.
 The root Makefile loads variables from the `.env` file.
-This is an easy way to override every varibles defined with `?=`.
+This is an easy way to override every variable defined with `?=`.

 ## PDF